Inman E. Page: Brown University

 In the fall of 1873 he and his friend George W. Milford became the first black students to enroll at Brown University in Providence, Rhode Island.
 The pair faced great discrimination, but at the end of his sophomore year he won an oratorical contest which endeared him to his classmates.
 His popularity increased and he was made class orator at the end of his senior year.
-Page delivered the class-day speech on the "Intellectual Prospects of America" and among the audience was D. W. Phillips who offered Page a position at the Natchez Seminary in Natchez, Mississippi run by the American Baptist Home Mission Society.
+Page delivered the class-day speech on the "Intellectual Prospects of America" and among the audience was D. W. Phillips who offered Page a position at the Natchez Seminary in Natchez, Mississippi, run by the American Baptist Home Mission Society.
 He graduated from Brown in the fall of 1877 and moved to Natchez.
-In 1880 he received a A. M. (a master's degree) from Brown.
+In 1880 he received an A. M. (a master's degree) from Brown.
 In 1918, Brown president William Faunce honored Page with an honorary master's degree.
 Later he was awarded honorary degrees of doctor of law from Wilberforce University and from Howard University.

 Family

-In Providence in the winter of 1877-1878 he married Zelia R. Ball who had graduated in 1875 from Wilberforce University.
-They had three children, Zelia, Mary, and Inman E. Page, Jr. Page Jr. died at age seven.
-Zelia, later Zelia N. Breaux, became a widely known music teacher and Mary married Nolan Pyrtle, a professor at Wilberforce University.
+In Providence in the winter of 1877– 1878 he married Zelia R. Ball, who had graduated in 1875 from Wilberforce University.
+They had three children, Zelia, Mary, and Inman E. Page Jr. Page Jr. died at the age of seven.
+Zelia, later Zelia N. Breaux, became a widely known music teacher; Mary married Nolan Pyrtle, a professor at Wilberforce University.

 Career

 Lincoln Institute

-In 1878 he moved to Jefferson City, Missouri and took a position as teacher at the Lincoln Institute.
+In 1878, Page moved to Jefferson City, Missouri, and took a position as teacher at the Lincoln Institute.
 For his first two years at the Lincoln Institute, he was the only black regular teacher, but in 1880, the board of trustees decided to change strategies and have the school taught by black teachers and installed Page as school president.
-Page quickly began to grow the school, increasing enrollment from 97 to 153 in his first year, reducing student expenses, and securing appropriations from the state legislature to build two dormitories, one for men and one for women and an increase in bi-ennial state appropriations.
-In 1883 he was elected president of the Missouri State Teachers' association and was reelected to multiple successive terms.
+Page quickly began to grow the school, increasing enrollment from 97 to 153 in his first year, reducing student expenses, and securing appropriations from the state legislature to build two dormitories, one for men and one for women, and an increase in biennial state appropriations.
+In 1883, he was elected president of the Missouri State Teachers' association and was reelected to multiple successive terms.

 In 1887, the university added college work to its curriculum and in 1891 it was designated a land-grant institution and embarked on additional building construction, and the school expanded again in 1895.
 One of the first professors Page hired was Josephine A. Silone, who arrived in 1881 and taught chemistry, elocution, and English literature.
 Among the students Page influenced at Lincoln were physicians William J. Thompkins and J. Edward Perry and bishop William Tecumseh Vernon.
 In 1898, Page resigned from the presidency at the Lincoln Institute after facing political pressure to leave.